chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The optional `priority` field is an integer for how the games should be sorted.
 Higher numbers come first, lower numbers come last.

+The `noDisplay` field if true will indicate that the game display (with the icon and name) will not render.
+This is used for "games" like Count-Ins, or Special Entities.

 ## Deprecated IDs
 `deprecatedIDs` is an array of old IDs that are no longer used, but refer